-The dramatic story of a US Navy Tomcat RIO, POW during Operation Desert Storm.
+The dramatic story of Lt.
+Lawrence Slade, a US Navy Tomcat RIO who became POW (Prisoner Of War) during Operation Desert Storm.

 “At about 1030, a white Datsun pickup truck came around the knoll,” Slade says in the book Gulf Air War Debrief.

 “It was probably bad luck because I don’t think they were looking for me; they were just driving by.
 Two men stopped and got out.
 One had a 12-gauge shot gun, the other, an AK-47. […] They approached me, but it never crossed my mind to pull out my pistol.
 I was obviously had.
 They made me strip off all my gear.”